Grimnak/LoZGame/README.md

     Plans(s) to fix: Investigate sword location in relation to the player's bounding box and how they are correlated.

+### Fire Snakes (Moldorms) Behave Improperly When Hit with Sword:
+    Bug: If the Fire Snake is hit with the actual player sword (not the beam), it will lose many or potentially all body segments at once.

+    Plan(s) to fix: Recode Fire Snakes so that each body segment relies only on its relative position to the head (as opposed to both its immediate parent and immediate child).

 ## Suppressed Warnings:
 There are no suppressed warnings.